I Let OpenClaw Migrate Its Own Secrets to Bitwarden

 Every security person reading this just winced.
 I know.

 The threat model is simple.
-Someone gets access to your machine — malware, compromised backup, stolen laptop, rogue app with file access — and they have every key.
-No authentication required.
-No logs generated.
-No way to know it happened.
+If someone gets access to your machine — malware, a compromised backup, a stolen laptop, a rogue app with file access — they have every key.
+No authentication is required, no logs are generated, and there's no way to know it happened.

 The Solution: Bitwarden Secrets Manager + macOS Keychain

 Bitwarden Secrets Manager (BWS) is Bitwarden's answer to HashiCorp Vault and AWS Secrets Manager, but open source and with a usable free tier.
-Zero-knowledge architecture.
-End-to-end encrypted.
-Your secrets are encrypted client-side before they ever touch Bitwarden's servers.
+It uses a zero-knowledge architecture with end-to-end encryption, so your secrets are encrypted client-side before they ever touch Bitwarden's servers.

 The plan was straightforward: